Leon Levy Native Plant Preserve

-Working with the Bahamas National Trust, she helped establish a plant preserve where Bahamians and visitors can now walk miles of trails through the native habitat, and view the beautiful orchids, the food and medicinal plants, and the hardwood trees that played an important role in the history of the island.
+Today the Levy Preserve plays an important part of The Bahamas national park system.
+Bahamians and visitors can now walk miles of trails through the native habitat, and view the beautiful orchids, birds, insects, medicinal plants, and the hardwood trees that played an important role in the history of the island.

 As an outdoor classroom, students can learn about the native Bahamian terrestrial environment and the creatures that inhabit it.